 Simon: I think right now the key tip is resilience, so having resilience in how we operate now in the midst of the COVID-19 pandemic - the cost constraints that we have in the marketplace - and to maintain our resilience to do what we do best.
 So to continue to build the products that we are building but also to innovate in new products and as we mentioned before the sustainable products that will likely move into the future.
 So I think we keep an eye on how to be resilient through this time we're going to see our market change and, and change for a positive.

 Digital Maturity Assessment

+What does a digitally mature business look like?
+Where do you sit on the spectrum?
+There are many touch points across the pit to port channel that can benefit from innovation.
 Knowing where your organisation is on the digital transformation journey will let you set the goals you need to execute on your strategy, stay competitive and grow.Learn more ›

-BP connects workers to real time data to drive productivity across their refineries
+BP connects workers across their refineries